vsrinivas/fuchsia/docs/kernel_cmdline.md

 This option can be used to disable the initialization of hyperthread logical CPUs.
 Defaults to true.

+## timer.wallclock=<name>

+This option can be used to force the selection of a particular wall clock.
+It only is used on pc builds.
+Options are "tsc", "hpet", and "pit".

 ## userboot=<path>

 This option instructs the userboot process (the first userspace process) to